-Feline senses are exceptionally powerful and sharp, making cats one of the most notorious and successful hunters in the predatory world.
 One of the most important senses that helps cats interact with their environment is their hearing.
 Some cats may suffer from partial or complete hearing loss, particularly as they age, which can profoundly impact their perception of the world.
-If you do have a deaf kitty, here are a few things which can help you provide them with long, happy and comfortable lives!
+Here is what you need to know about hearing loss in cats.

 Cats can hear a variety of sounds that are beyond the capacity of human ears.
 With the ability to pick up frequencies ranging from 48 HZ to 64 kHZ, cats have an exceptionally broad hearing range.
 For reference, dogs’ hearing range is from 67 HZ to 45 kHZ, and the hearing range of humans is from 64 HZ to 23 kHZ.
 Cats can also determine the difference between the time of arrival of a sound and the intensity of that sound, which helps them locate the sound’s source.

 Causes of hearing loss

 Hearing loss in cats can be caused by a number of factors.
 Most commonly, feline deafness is associated with age, but it can also be congenital (inherited) or occur at a young age.
 Hearing loss can be caused by conduction (when the sound waves can’t physically reach the nerves in the ear), neural damage, certain toxins and drugs, chronic inflammation of the outer, middle or inner ear, or genetics.

 Conduction can occur due to infections, tumors, or ear drum rupture.
 Neural damage leading to hearing loss may be the result of degenerative nerve changes, underdevelopment of the hearing neural receptors, cancer of the hearing nerves, infections, or trauma in the ear damaging the hearing nerves.